Grssmn/Public-Library-Management-System/README.md

   <li><strong>Search Online:</strong> Administrators will have a button that allows the program to do a google search for any book that may have been wishlisted, in order to view available prices online.
   </li>
 </ul>
+<h2>APIs</h2>
+- JavaFX and JavaFX Scene Builder for the GUI
+- Java.net and Java.awt for accessing the browser
+- Java.sql for accessing the database
+- Kordamp.ikonli for fonts and icons

 <h2>How To Compile and Run The Code</h2>
 Clone the repository onto your device.
 Once you have access to the directory, load it on IntelliJ IDEA run the "Login.java" file from the "BookManagementProject" folder.
 To access a SQL database, the localhost must be hosting a SQL database through phpMyAdmin (for example).
 Before running, add unto the admin table an admin account directly unto the SQL to be able to log in.